wbreeze/wind_and_water/_drafts/The-Magenta-Line.md

 When anchoring, you drive the boat into the wind, let it come to a stop, and then let the wind bring the boat back.
 As the boat starts back you drop anchor.
-This way the the boat pulls the anchor through the water as the anchor falls, keepintg the anchor oriented properly to grab hold when it reaches bottom.
+This way the the boat pulls the anchor through the water as the anchor falls, keeping the anchor oriented properly to grab hold when it reaches bottom.
 My boat has the anchor on the starboard side of the counter-stay for the bowsprit.
 In order to keep the chain from grating on it, I always cheat the boat a bit to port as it slows upwind.
 Then the boat